Everything you need for your Grindelwald ski holiday.

 This short video provides a glimpse of everything Grindelwald has to offer.

-Grindelwald, as part of the Jungfrau ski region alongside Grindelwald-Wengen, Grindelwald-First and Mürren-Schilthorn, offers an extensive skiing experience with over 265 km of pistes in the combined area.
-Grindelwald itself boasts 213 km of skiable terrain, spread across 55 pistes (16 blues, 24 reds, 15 blacks), and served by 20 lifts.
+Grindelwald, as part of the Jungfrau ski region alongside Grindelwald-Wengen, Grindelwald-First and Mürren-Schilthorn, offers an extensive skiing experience with over 265 km (164 mi) of pistes in the combined area.
+Grindelwald itself boasts 213 km (132 mi) of skiable terrain, spread across 55 pistes (16 blues, 24 reds, 15 blacks), and served by 20 lifts.
 Grindelwald's main skiing sectors, include:

-First: This sector, with its 50 km of piste and eight lifts, boasts some of the area's best skiing and superb views.
-It includes high points like the 2,170 m First and 2,486 m Oberjoch, offering a mix of challenging black runs and scenic reds, winding down to the village.
+First: this sector, with its 50 km (31 mi) of piste and eight lifts, boasts some of the area's best skiing and superb views.
+It includes high points like the 2,170 m (7,119 ft) First and 2,486 m (8,1 56 ft) Oberjoch, offering a mix of challenging black runs and scenic reds, winding down to the village.

-Kleine Scheidegg and Mannlichen: The largest single area with 100 km of piste and 22 lifts, it lies directly below the Eiger and includes the famous Lauberhorn, with a high point of 2,473 m.
+Kleine Scheidegg and Mannlichen: The largest single area with 100 km (62 mi) of piste and 22 lifts, it lies directly below the Eiger and includes the famous Lauberhorn, with a high point of 2,473 m (8,113 ft).
 The majority of its expansive, relatively easy red runs are on the Grindelwald side, offering gentle ski routes and magnificent scenery.

 Murren: Though a trek to access from Grindelwald, Murren’s skiing is a worthwhile excursion for variety, covered by the ‘Sportpass Jungfrau’.
 The journey involves trains, roads, and cable cars, with options to ski from Wengen.
 Murren offers a different skiing experience, making it an appealing day trip for those staying in Grindelwald and looking to explore the broader Jungfrau region.